YasminRodriguez1/Hello/README.md

 }
 ```

 `newtab.js` sets `h1` with `id="title"` with "Hello" world dynamically on load.
-Setting the header dynamically would help in changing it easier in future.
+Setting the header dynamically would help in changing it easier in the future.

 ``` js
 function setTitle() {